 Margaret James, Ph.D.

-Academic Qualifications: Professor James received her Ph.D. and her DSc degrees from the University of London.
-She is currently the Jack C. Massey Professor of Pharmacy and Chair of the department of Medicinal Chemistry and a professor of pharmacology at the University of Florida.
-Dr. James has technical experience in enzymology; analytical and protein chemistry; in vivo/in vitro correlations; the use of fish models for intestinal bioavailability studies, and the use of rat models for drug metabolism studies.
-Her research interests include factors affecting the metabolism and toxicity of drugs and other xenobiotics in humans and animal species, including aquatic species; drug and xenobiotic biotransformation; mechanistic toxicology; and intestinal bioavailability of xenobiotics; Dr. James has a dynamic and productive, federally funded, research laboratory.
+Academic Qualifications: Dr. James has technical experience in enzymology, analytical and protein chemistry, in vivo/in vitro correlations, the use of fish models for intestinal bioavailability studies and the use of rat models for drug metabolism studies.
+Her research interests include factors affecting the metabolism and toxicity of drugs and other xenobiotics in humans and animal species, including aquatic species, drug and xenobiotic biotransformation, mechanistic toxicology and intestinal bioavailability of xenobiotics.
+Dr. James has a dynamic and productive, federally funded research laboratory.
 Dr. James is also a consultant in the areas of drug metabolism, animal models and toxicology related to metabolism.

 Steve Roberts, Ph.D.

-Academic Qualifications: Professor Roberts has a Bachelor’s Degree in Pharmacy and a Ph.D. degree in Pharmacology.
+Academic Qualifications: Professor Roberts has a bachelor’s degree in pharmacy and a Ph.D. in pharmacology.
 He is presently a professor and director of the Center for Environmental and Human Toxicology within the College of Veterinary Medicine.
 He has previously served on the faculties of the College of Pharmacy at the University of Cincinnati and the College of Medicine at the University of Arkansas.
 He has an extensive background in toxicology and has a strong research program in drug metabolism and toxicity.
-Dr. Roberts has been well funded by the NIH and has authored over 60 publications including two books in toxicology and risk assessment.
+Dr. Roberts has been well funded by the NIH and has authored over 60 publications, including two books in toxicology and risk assessment.
 His teaching responsibilities include graduate courses in general and advanced toxicology.
 Dr. Roberts coordinates the drug metabolism and toxicology courses within this program.

 Alex Graham, Ph.D.